ini-bdds/bdqc/README.rst

 Clearly, this heuristic cannot be applied to quantitative (especially floating-point) data since it is expected to contain noise inherent in the phenomena itself or its measurement.
-However, an analogous heuristic
-applies: quantitative data about a shared property is expected to manifest *central tendency* and an *absence* of "outliers."
+However, a "relaxation" of the heuristic still applies: quantitative data about a shared property should manifest *central tendency* and an *absence* of "outliers."
 (The *mean* can be thought of as the expected value that *would* be unique in the absence of "noise" or other imprecision.)